nophy/CatsVsDogs-FineTuningVGG16/README.md

-# CatsVsDogs-FineTuningVGG16
+# Do Kaggle in Pytorch
-Fine Tuning VGG16 to do classification for Dogs Vs. Cats in Kaggle
+- Fine Tuning VGG16 to do classification for Dogs Vs. Cats in Kaggle